LotusEat3r/LotusEat3r.github.io/_posts/2023-10-10-firstpost.md

 # Conclusion

 Now that you have some exposure to these topics, go and interact with these things yourself.
 The best teacher is experience, so plot functions and datasets.
-You may find some interesting connections in your data.
+You may find some interesting connections in your data you might not have found otherwise.